dashevo/js-dash-sdk/docs/examples/use-different-account.md

 ### Access to account with platform.

-When calling `getWalletAccount`, the client will store locally the index options you have passe to it, which will be used by your platform related call.
+When calling `getWalletAccount`, the client will locally store the index options you have passed to it, which will be used for your platform related calls.

 ```js
 async function changeAccount(){